ilhangrn/rustynotes.com/content/blog/first.md

 tags=["post", "blog"]
 +++

-Yes it is my first updated blog post.
+No it is my first updated blog post.